 Caffeine is an important consideration, especially sensitive as we are here in Florida.
-Caffeinated teas are a great way to begin the day or a superb lift in the late afternoon, but to the novice or the beginning tea drinker, caffeine can create problems.
+Caffeinated teas are a great way to begin the day or a superb lift in the late afternoon, but caffeine can create problems for the novice or the beginning tea drinker.
 A wonderfully flavored black tea like our Organic Strawbango might not be the best tea to drink after dinner.
-I always ask the server for their home number, when ordering herbal or caffeine free beverages, so if I am awake at 2:30 in the morning, I know who to call.
-When in doubt, go with an herbal, rooibos or fruit tea.
-You can’t go wrong with our Organic Peppermint, Selby Select Rooibos or Siesta Tea (fruit tea)
+I always ask the server for their home number when ordering herbal or caffeine-free beverages, so if I am awake at 2:30 in the morning, I know who to call.
+When in doubt, go with an herbal, rooibos, or fruit tea.
+You can’t go wrong with our Organic Peppermint, Selby Select Rooibos, or Siesta Tea (fruit tea)

-2. Loose leaf tea or teabags
+2. Loose leaf tea or tea bags

-We are quite partial to loose leaf tea at Local Tea Co, tea lovers and experienced tea drinkers tend to prefer a loose leaf tea.
-The tea typically will be of a better quality, fresher and a much better value.
-It cost money for the convenience of bagging tea!
-Loose leaf teas also provides more flexibility in how much tea you might want to brew; tea for two or three or a big pot for your sewing circle.
-That said, teabags especially biodegradable ones we offer, SOILON sachets, are very convenient for anyone traveling or those interested in trying a new tea.
-Check out the many options of our tea samplers available in loose leaf or in sachets.
+We are quite partial to loose leaf tea at Local Tea Co.
+Tea lovers, and experienced tea drinkers tend to prefer loose leaf tea.
+The tea typically will be of better quality, fresher, and a much better value.
+It cost money for the convenience of bagged tea!
+Loose-leaf teas also provide more flexibility in how much tea you might want to brew; tea for two or three or a big pot for your sewing circle.
+That said, teabags, especially the biodegradable ones we offer, SOILON sachets, are very convenient for anyone traveling or those interested in trying a new tea.
+Check out the many options of our tea samplers available in loose-leaf or sachets.
 If they don’t love the tea, it can always be served to guests when they come over for a cuppa.

 3. Flavored tea or and pure blends

-Would you rather a gift of Organic Sarasotan Breakfast blend (an unflavored pure blended tea) or our Organic Earl Grey (flavored with the oil of Bergamot), this may be the easiest comparison.
-Though there are so many spectacular blended teas from our Goji Green or Jasmine green tea with flowers to our Cochin Masala Chai or our many rooibos blends.
+Would you rather a gift of Organic Sarasotan Breakfast blend (an unflavored pure blended tea) or our Organic Earl Grey (flavored with Oil of Bergamot)?
+This may be the easiest comparison.
+There are so many spectacular blended teas from our Goji Green or Jasmine green tea with flowers to our Cochin Masala Chai or our many rooibos blends.
 What is better than a strong cup of pinhead gunpowder green tea or a pure Organic Sencha.
 Maybe a pot of our ruby Organic Red Berries that you can share with the kids or enjoy as an iced tea later in the day.
-Tough one, but that is why you are an expert gift giver, and you really can’t go too wrong!!
+Tough one, but that is why you are an expert gift-giver, and you really can’t go too wrong!!

 Is the gift for a serious tea drinker, someone loaded with tea accessories?
 Do they really need another tea ball with an elf Fob?
 Go with an expensive porcelain mug with painted flowers.
 Our cat mugs sold incredibly well at our Selby Gardens Tea Shop, and they still sell floral mugs in the Garden Shop.
-Or for a more modern gift, one of the newer steep-in-one traveling mugs.
-There are lots of options for tea lovers, and for the newbie just starting their tea journey, a box of tea bags or a few mesh balls of different sizes or tea spoons will spark a conversation.
-Or get them an inspired gift, maybe a bamboo tea basket and challenge them to figure it out!
-And there is also the whole category of things that can be added to tea that make for a wonderful gifts, honey or jams are always welcome.
+Or, for a more modern gift, one of the newer steep-in-one traveling mugs.
+There are lots of tea lovers’ options, and for the newbie just starting their tea journey, a box of tea bags or a few mesh balls of different sizes or teaspoons will spark a conversation.
+Or get them an inspired gift, maybe a bamboo tea basket, and challenge them to figure it out!
+And there is also the whole category of things that can be added to tea that make for wonderful gifts; honey or jams are always welcome.

 Most important is not to overthink your gift.
-The person you are gifting is going to appreciate the gesture you are making, and the thought behind this gift.
-They will love it as much they love you.
-Find a clever and creative tea, we recommend our Mable’s Rose Rooibos or the tropical fruity Mote Beach Tea.
-Find a tea that has some meaning, or to be realistic, something that can easily be ‘Regifted’.
+The person you are gifting will appreciate the gesture you are making and the thought behind this gift.
+They will love it as much as they love you.
+Find a clever and creative tea.
+We recommend our Mable’s Rose Rooibos or the tropical fruity Mote Beach Tea.
+Find a tea with some meaning or be realistic, something that can easily be ‘Regifted.’

 Detoxifying Green Teas

 Where to start?
 There are many teas at Local Tea Company that we can recommend you drink at this time of year to restore your energy and vitality.
 Today, I will concentrate on Green Tea.
-Again, we have many varieties to choose from and the key is finding one that suits you.
+Again, we have many varieties to choose from, and the key is finding one that suits you.
 If you like the taste of a particular tea, the chances are you will drink more, so experiment till you find the tea for you.

 Matcha Green Tea

-There is a green tea you should take note of, Matcha is finely ground powdered green tea and is one of the healthiest beverages you can ingest.
-When you drink matcha you are ingesting the whole leaf rather than an infusion of the tea leaf.
+You should note that Matcha is finely ground powdered green tea and is one of the healthiest beverages you can ingest.
+When you drink matcha, you are ingesting the whole leaf rather than an infusion of the tea leaf.

-Most of green tea benefits are gained from 2 components, a family of antioxidants called catechins which include EGCG (or epigallocatechin- 3 gallate) and an amino acid called L-Theanine.
+Most green tea benefits are gained from 2 components, a family of antioxidants called catechins, including EGCG (or epigallocatechin- 3 gallate), and an amino acid called L-Theanine.
 EGCG protects against cell damage that can result in disease.
-Several medical reports indicate that green tea has anti-viral, anti-bacterial and anti-fungal properties.
-L-Theanine boosts the brain’s levels of alpha waves which in turn leads to greater mental focus and feeling of relaxation.
+Several medical reports indicate that green tea has anti-viral, anti-bacterial, and anti-fungal properties.
+L-Theanine boosts the brain’s alpha wave levels, leading to greater mental focus and a feeling of relaxation.
 There is evidence that theanine also counteracts any negative behavior of caffeine.

-Matcha is said to contain 10 times the antioxidants of regular green tea and the same goes for L-Theanine content.
-If you cannot manage between 4 and 9 cups of regular green tea then have 1 or 2 cups of matcha every day.
+Matcha is said to contain 10 times the antioxidants of regular green tea, and the same goes for L-Theanine content.
+If you cannot manage between 4 and 9 cups of regular green tea, then have 1 or 2 cups of matcha every day.

-Matcha can be served many ways, again find what works for you.
+Matcha can be served in many ways; again, find what works for you.
 I am a juicer so blend right into my daily serving of fresh juice.
-You can add to your water bottle, make an iced or hot latte with soy, almond or rice milk or simply drink a shot straight up.
+You can add to your water bottle, make an iced or hot latte with soy, almond, rice milk, or drink a shot straight up.
 We offer a ceremonial grade of Matcha.